We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 Clickport result: 0 sessions counted.

 Clickport caught these bots at two levels.
 First, the tracker itself checks navigator.webdriver on initialization.
-If it's true, the tracker sends a bot_signal flag with the event payload and then aborts.
-No further events are sent from that session.
+If it's true, the tracker silently exits without sending any data to the server.
+No events, no requests, nothing.
+The session never existed as far as the database is concerned.
 Second, even if the tracker's client-side check were bypassed, the server-side bot detection would catch "HeadlessChrome" in the User-Agent via pattern matching.

 This is a defense-in-depth approach.
 The client-side check prevents bot events from ever being sent.
 The server-side check catches anything that slips through.